fill-10/hop_lmp/README.md

 # hop_lmp

 This package:
-1. reads in lammps trj into pandas dataframe.
+1. reads in lammps trj into pandas dataframe and generate ions by centers of mass.
 2. reads in ions from lammps 'fix' output of 'COM'.
 3. calculate associating/coordinating counter ions/polymer chains per ion.
-4. identify hopping types of the moving ions.
+4. categorize hopping types of the moving ions.
+5. calcualte non gaussian parameters for AN ions.
+-1. output stat and lammps trj.

 Tested on python 3.6.